 Android Central Verdict

-Mint Mobile is a prepaid carrier with a handful of affordable data plans available in chunks of three, six, and twelve months.
-The more you buy upfront, the lower your monthly price gets.
-Being a part of T-Mobile, Mint Mobile uses the carrier's 5G network for providing coverage and works with most unlocked phones.
+Mint Mobile is a prepaid carrier that offers four affordable data plans, and all of them are available in chunks of three, six, and 12 months.
+With Mint Mobile, the more service you buy upfront, the lower your monthly price gets.
+Being a part of T-Mobile now, Mint Mobile exclusively uses the carrier's 5G nationwide network infrastructure for providing coverage and works with most unlocked phones.

 Pros